isma2697/the-bookshelf2/README.md

 ## Main Features

 - Check the availability of books in real libraries.
-- See if a book is reserved by someone else.
 - Create an account and become a member without visiting the library.
 - Interact with a community of readers.